 One excellent simulator studio that we often recommend for businesses is the Uneekor EYE XO SIG12.

 Other important factors to consider beyond just the hardware are the software options: their features, game modes, and courses that are available for play.

 We have created many golf simulator buying guides where we review the best packages.
 For the purposes of a golf simulator business, you should probably check out our commercial simulator buying guide.
 You can also look at our general simulator guide or our software buying guide.

-In our view, the three best online golf simulator stores to shop for golf simulators are Shop Indoor Golf, Rain or Shine Golf and Top Shelf Golf.
+In our view, the three best online golf simulator stores to shop for golf simulators are The Indoor Golf Shop, Rain or Shine Golf and Top Shelf Golf.
 Click the links (they open in new windows) and browse their catalogues to find something that you like best.

 Step 3: Research your target audience.